pwilmart/PXD011691_reanalysis/README.md

 4+|23.2%
 All|20.1%

-Oxidized Met is an important variable PTM to add.
+Oxidized Met is an important variable PTM to add due to its prevalence in most sample preps.
 Note that PSM counts inflate how much sample seems oxidized.
 Intensity-based estimates would be smaller.

 ### Proteome Depth and Overlap Between Sites